-Communicates with minor officials (list leadership, effectiveness) Deals with differences within the panel Implements decisions ening, -Effectively implements de cisionsAppropriately implements decisions. - Has difficulty dealing appropriately with differences within the panel. - Has difficulty implementing decisions.
-Comments from Assessor (if neces sary or desired, but not required since the above form is very detaile d) Comments from Assessed Judge Successful Assessment: Bado so at the next course. sed on this assessment, this judge i s ready to upgrade their level and sho uld be eligible to essor and the assessed judge agree the recurrent level and concentrate on imp ready to upgrade their level an above. d should remain at their current lever riewed by the Provincial Assessmen essor has determined that the assessed and concentrate on improving on the coordinator and the WJC, a final res e areas identified Date: Assessor's Signature Assessed Ju dge's Signature -
+- leadership, effectiveness) -Effectively implements decisions. - Appropriately implements decisions. - Has difficulty dealing appropriately with - Deals with differences within the panel Implements decisions differences within the panel. - Has difficulty implementing decisions.

+Comments from Assessor (if necessary or desired, but not required since the above form is very detailed)

+Comments from Assessed Judge

+Result

+Successful Assessment: Based on this assessment, this judge is ready to upgrade their level and should be eligible to do so at the next course.

+Unsuccessful Assessment: Based on this assessment, the assessor and the assessed judge agree that the assessed judge is not ready to upgrade their level and should remain at their current level and concentrate on improving on the areas identified above.

+Unsuccessful Assessment: Based on this assessment, the assessor has determined that the assessed judge is not ready to upgrade their level and should remain at their current level and concentrate on improving on the areas identified above.

+This assessment will be reviewed by the Provincial Assessment Coordinator and the WJC, a final result will be communicated to the Assessed Judge within one week.

+Date:

+Assessor's Signature

+Assessed Judge's Signature

-AGF EXPENSE FORM & POLICY
+ALBERTA GYMNASTICS FEDERATION AGF EXPENSE FORM & POLICY

 NAME OF CLAIMANT: PHONE:

 ADDRESS: CITY:

 POSTAL CODE: E-MAIL:

-HOLD CHEQUE FOR PICK-UP: PLEASE MAIL CH IEQUE: RETURN CHEQU E TO ME:
+HOLD CHEQUE FOR PICK-UP: PLEASE MAIL CHEQUE: RETURN CHEQUE TO ME:

-PAGES FOR THE AGF EXPENSE POLI
+PLEASE REFER TO NEXT TWO PAGES FOR THE AGF EXPENSE POLICY AND ALLOWABLE MILEAGE

-NAME/TYPE OF EVENT/ACTIVIT ГҮ:

-DATE(s): LOCAT ΓΙΟΝ:
+ATE(s): LOCATION:

-EXPENSES INCURRED: TRAVEL: AIR/BUS/ (attach receipts) \$
+KPENSES INCURRED: TRAVEL: AIR/BUS/ (attach receipts) \$

+PERSONAL VEHICLE

-Pease List Passengers: PERSONAL VEHICLE # of kms To be claimed by the driv leage Chart) \$
+Pease List Passengers: # of kms @ \$ 0.55/km \$

+To be claimed by the driver only; (see AGF Mileage Chart)

 CAR RENTAL/TAXI: (attach receipts) \$

-ACCOMMODATION: (attack ch receipts) \$
+ACCOMMODATION: (attach receipts) \$

-Hours Session 1 Session 2 Session 3 BREAK MEALS: (Maximum of \$75.00 / day) BREAKFAST (s) @ \$ 17.00 LUNCH (es) @ \$ 18.00
+Hours Session 1 MEALS: (Maximum of \$75.00 / day)

+Session 2 BREAKFAST (s) @ \$ 17.00 \$

+Session 3 LUNCH (es) @ \$ 18.00 \$

-Session 4 Session 5 Session 6 DINNE DINNER (s) @ \$ 40.00
+Session 4 Session 5 DINNER (s) @ \$ 40.00 \$

-Session 7 Session 8 NOTE: A meal cannot be HONORARIUM: # of sessions/hours/days es a meal. \$
+Session 6 NOTE: A meal cannot be claimed if the organizer or host provides a meal I.

+Session 7 ······ -

+Session 8 HONORARIUM:

+of sessions/hours/days @ \$ \$

-ADMINISTRATION: TELEPH Receipts must be attache HONE/MAILING/OTH \$
+ADMINISTRATION: TELEPHONE/MAILING/OTHER Receipts must be attached \$

-neceipts must be attache eu SUB T OTAL: \$
+SUB TOTAL: \$

-Less D onation: \$
+Less Donation: \$

-Signature of Claimant Total Payable to Claim ant: \$
+Signature of Claimant Total Payable to Claimant: \$

-D LIKE TO MAKE A DONATION TO A
+D LIKE TO MAKE A DONATION TO AN AGF PROGRAM PLEASE INDICATE YOUR CHOIC men:T&T:Rec:Athlete:Coach:Judg

 OFFICE USE ONLY

-Chart # Class \$ Chart # Class \$
+hart # Class Ś Chart # Clara Ś

-Chart # Class \$ Chart # Class \$
+hart # Class \$ Chart # Class\$

-Chart # Class \$ Chart # Class \$
+hart # Class \$ Chart # Class \$

 GST \$

-AGF Authorizatio n
+J31 \$